Why you Shouldn’t Accept a Counteroffer…

 When you make the decision to leave a company, it is usually due to several factors.
-From poor pay to no progression opportunities, the list can be endless.
+From poor pay, to no progression opportunities, the list can be endless.
 So, when we speak with candidates, we always ask why it is they’re leaving their current employer.
-Therefore, it’s frustrating in instances when a candidate accepts a new job offer but calls us a few days later to tell us their current employer has provided a counteroffer.
+Therefore, it’s frustrating in instances when a candidate accepts a new job offer but calls us a few days later to tell us their current employer has presented them with a counteroffer, that they’re considering.

 In this article we will look at some of the reasons why accepting a counteroffer isn’t necessarily going to make you happy in the long run, and some of the questions you should ask yourself to ensure you make the right decision for you.